 Ancol is one of the capital's true oceanfront delights.
 Here you will find a marina, an eighteen-hole public golf course, Pasar Seni and three themed parks.

 Pasar Seni is an excellent place to watch painters, woodcarvers, leather crafters and other artisans at work.
-There are often free music, dance and puppetry performances on the central outdoor stage.
+There are often music, dance and puppetry performances on the central outdoor stage.

 This wonderful zoo houses many of Indonesia’s rare and endangered wildlife species, including the Komodo Dragon, the Sumateran Tiger, Orangutans, and the Cendrawasih bird.